-Gina Osterloh's photography, film, video and performance work depicts mark-making and her own body traversing, tracing, and puncturing photographic space in a quest to interrogate the boundaries of a self and expand notions of identity.
-Osterloh’s printed photographs depict large scale photo tableaux environments as well as drawing on photo backdrop paper, that expand our understanding of portraiture and what photography can be.
-Symbolic themes and formal elements such as the void, orifice, and the grid, in addition to a heightened awareness of color, repetitive pattern and actions, appear throughout Osterloh’s work.
-Osterloh cites her experience of growing up mixed-race in Ohio as a set of formative experiences that led her to photography and larger questions of how a viewer perceives difference.
+Gina Osterloh's photography and conceptual art takes the form of printed photographs, film, video, sculptural forms, and performance.
+Her work often depicts mark-making and her own body traversing, tracing, and puncturing photographic space in a quest to interrogate preconceived notions of identity, and the formation of self and Other.
+Through the desire to create her own space and new contexts for being, Osterloh’s photographs depict meticulously constructed large scale photo tableaux environments as well as drawing on photo backdrop paper, that expand our understanding of portraiture and what photography can be.
+Symbolic themes and formal elements such as the void, orifice, the shadow and the grid, in addition to a heightened awareness of color, repetitive pattern and actions, appear throughout Osterloh’s work.
+Her photographs often activate the contours between pleasure, desire, and repulsion – intertwined and inextricable through the act of looking.
+Gina Osterloh cites her experience growing up mixed-race Filipino American in Ohio as a set of formative experiences that led her to photography and larger questions of how a viewer perceives difference.

-Solo exhibitions and performances include Shadow Woman as part of En Cuatro Patas at The Broad Museum, Los Angeles; ZONES at Silverlens, Manila; Gina Osterloh at Higher Pictures; Slice, Strike, Make an X, Prick! at Ghebaly Gallery; Nothing to See Here There Never Was at Silverlens Gallery; Group Dynamic at Los Angeles Contemporary Exhibitions (LACE), and Anonymous Front at Yerba Buena Center for the Arts.
-Group exhibitions include Multiply, Identify, Her at the International Center of Photography in New York City curated by Marina Chao; an idea of a boundary at the San Francisco Art Commission curated by Jackie Im; Ours is a City of Writers a collaboration with writer Sharon Mizota at the Barnsdall Los Angeles Municipal Art Gallery; Energy Charge: Connecting to Ana Mendieta at ASU Museum; Demolition Women curated by Commonwealth & Council at Chapman University and Fragments of the Unknowable Whole at Urban Arts Space OSU.
+Solo exhibitions and performances include Gina Osterloh at Higher Pictures (2020 & 2015); Shadow Woman as part of En Cuatro Patas at The Broad Museum, Los Angeles; ZONES at Silverlens, Manila; Slice, Strike, Make an X, Prick! at Ghebaly Gallery; Nothing to See Here There Never Was at Silverlens; Group Dynamic at Los Angeles Contemporary Exhibitions (LACE), and Anonymous Front at Yerba Buena Center for the Arts, San Francisco.
+Group exhibitions include Multiply, Identify, Her at the International Center of Photography in New York City curated by Marina Chao; an idea of a boundary at the San Francisco Art Commission curated by Jackie Im, Ours is a City of Writers a collaboration with writer Sharon Mizota at the Barnsdall Los Angeles Municipal Art Gallery; Energy Charge: Connecting to Ana Mendieta at ASU Museum curated by Heather Lineberry and Julio Cesar Morales; Demolition Women curated by Commonwealth & Council at Chapman University and Fragments of the Unknowable Whole Urban Arts Space OSU.
 Reviews of her work have been featured in The New Yorker Magazine, Art in America, The Brooklyn Rail, Contemporary Art Daily, Hyphen Magazine, Art Asia Pacific, Asian Art News, Art Papers, Artforum Critics Pick, Art Practical, and KCET Artbound Los Angeles.
 Awards include a Fulbright in the Philippines, a Woodstock Center of Photography residency, and a Create Cultivate Grant with the LA County Arts Commission and LACE.
+Osterloh’s work is represented by Higher Pictures Generation (New York) and Silverlens (Manila, Philippines).
 Gina Osterloh is an Assistant Professor in the Department of Art at The Ohio State University.